-- At an Operations Committee or Governing Board meeting as noticed on the agenda; or - As an email or voicemail to the Library Director sent by 8 a.m. on the date of the meeting
+- In person at a board meeting; or - As an email or voicemail to the Library Director sent by 8 a.m. on the date of the meeting

 Individuals wishing to speak during the meeting may complete a Speaker card and give it to the Administrative Assistant or Library Director prior to the beginning of the meeting.
 Comments submitted in writing or by voicemail will be shared with the board in advance of the meeting and may be read or played aloud during the public comment section of the board agenda.